 So very often, when we read about domestic abuse in mainstream media, we are talking about the victims.
 “Why did she not leave?” seems the golden standard in reporting about abuse.
-It really is a question we need to stop asking.
-Why not ask “why he continue to abuse her?” or even more important “how can I help?”
+It is a question we need to stop asking.
+Why not ask “why did he continue to abuse her?” or perhaps even more important “how can I help?”

 “Most misunderstandings in the world could be avoided if people would simply take the time to ask, “What else could this mean?”

 Perhaps we don’t even have to change the question altogether, we just need it to shift its focus.
 Perhaps the question really should be “why couldn’t she leave?”

 It is so important that we shift blame away from victims.
 They have been blamed by their abusers enough, believe me.
 This is the ‘big lie‘ that abusers tell their victims to keep them in place.
 Because by telling the victim they are to blame for their predicament, they feel it is up to them to ‘fix’ the situation.
 I know I keep hammering on about this, but nothing about abuse has anything to do with the target.
 It is ALL about the abuser.
 Abuse is not losing your patience, it is structurally and consistently destroying someone.
 That is something the abuser chooses to do, the target does not have a say in that.

 The question is not “why did she not leave?” because that makes her responsible, it implies she makes herself available to abuse.
 When we ask “why couldn’t she leave?” we examine the circumstances under which the abuse was allowed and able to continue.

 There seems to be a very persistent gender-stereotype that target of abuse are always women and perpetrators are always men.
 Looking at the statistics though, that is a very distorted idea.